-If you do not have permission from the person, nothing is going to work.
+So how does life coaching work?
+The first step is you need to get permission.
+If you do not have permission, nothing is going to work.
 Anybody can change their life as long as you are giving permission to do it.

 I believe that most of what I did when I used to do energy healing and work with people with chronic terminal illnesses and see them heal themselves completely is give them permission.
 I just allowed them to give themselves permission to actually create a result.